Davy Crockett

 Researching your Cherokee Heritage

-Davy Crockett History and Facts
+Davy Crockett and Battle of the Alamo

 Davy Crockett, the celebrated hero, warrior and backwoods statesman, was born on the banks of the romantic Nolichucky River near the mouth of Limestone Creek, which is near present-day Limestone, Tennessee.